DragonSenses/Algorithms/LeetCode/169-majority-element/problem.md

 ### **Space Complexity**: `O(1)`
 - **Constant-Space Usage**: The algorithm only uses a fixed number of variables (`count`, loop indices) regardless of input size.
 - **No Additional Structures**: The input array is processed directly without requiring extra data structures, ensuring constant memory usage.

+# Hash Map Approach

+The majority element occurs more than n/2 times and a `HashMap` allows us to store element occurrences (frequency) efficiently.
+Then we return the key with maximum value to find majority element.